Tezze2001/from-2D-images-to-3D-scenes/README.md

 ## Using
 To execute the source code follow these steps:
-- create the input folder inside the main directory
+- create the folder "input" inside the main directory
-- copy the image in the input folder
+- copy the image in the folder created before
-- update with name and extension of the file in the main.py
+- update IMG_INPUT variable in main.py with name and extension of the file
     ```python
     # main.py
     IMG_INPUT = 'name.extension'
     ```
-- update with the output path of the video
+- update paths dictionary with the output path of the animation
     ```python
     # main.py